haywoood/grunt-ember-boilerplate/README.md

 When you want to deploy, run the `grunt precompile` command to generate a production ready version of the `js/application.js` file.

+If you're using the `public/index.html` in production, be sure to delete the live-reload script tag at the bottom of the page.

 Develop in the `libs` directory, your generated files end up in the the `js` and `css` folders in the public directory.